Sandra Burek, 0 < = >∞ (2017)

 What are the requirements for a student visa to Norway?

-In order to get an international student visa, the Norwegian government will require you to have NOK 94.400 (for 2013/2014) in a Norwegian bank account in your name to cover a 10-month university year.
-You can read more about this requirement on the government's "Study in Norway" webpage: http://www.studyinnorway.no/sn/Study-in-Norway/Student-residence-permit
+In order to get an international student visa, the Norwegian government will require you to have NOK 111 657 (for 2017) in a Norwegian bank account in your name to cover a school year.
+You can read more about this requirement on the government's "Study in Norway" webpage: https://www.studyinnorway.no/study-in-norway/student-residence-permit.

 Students in the "individual funding category" who are admitted to an international master's program will be requested to transfer the required amount of money to NTNU's deposit account before their arrival in Norway.
 This money in the deposit account is strictly for the student, and is for covering life expenses.
 The money will be transferred to the student's Norwegian bank account once the student has opened one.
 Information about the practical arrangements for transferring the money to the Norwegian bank account will be provided along with the admissions letter.

 Does NTNU charge tuition fees?